asvd/helios-kernel/README.md

 control over the exported objects [does not bring any advantages over simply declaring globals](https://gist.github.com/asvd/7619633).*

-For that reason in Helios Kernel (as being focused on simplicity) it is suggested to use globals as a method of sharing objects between the modules (however it is certainly possible to build any custom and exporting technique on the top of it).
+Helios Kernel does not apply any restrictions on how to transfer the data between the modules, even some custom exporting technique may be implemented on top of it.
+However declaring an object as a global is suggested as a simpliest method.

 Thereby the `init()` function may contain any preferred code, its scope may be used to keep some private data, and to make some object